Can I Pet Your Dog?

 Can I Pet Your Dog?
-(CIPYD) is a weekly, comedic podcast on dogs that was first released in 2015.
-The podcast is hosted by Allegra Ringo (Episodes 1-188), Alexis B. Preston (189-present), Renee Colvert, and produced by Travis McElroy (episodes 1–57) and Alexis B. Preston (episodes 58–present).
+(CIPYD) is a weekly, comedic podcast on dogs that was first released July 19, 2015.
+The podcast is hosted by Allegra Ringo (Episodes 1–188), Alexis B. Preston (189–present), Renee Colvert, and produced by Travis McElroy (episodes 1–57) and Alexis B. Preston (episodes 58–present).
 It is distributed online by Maximum Fun.

-Format
+Background

 The format of each episode is divided between segments discussed by the hosts and their guests.
 Segments include "hero dogs" and "dog tech."
 Originally, the show featured a segment called "Mutt Minute" wherein a host is assigned the task of educating the audience on a dog breed in under a minute.
 Starting in episode 143, this segment is replaced with "My Mutt Minute", where listeners submit a one-minute voice recording about their own dogs.

-Guests

-Guests have included Veronica Belmont, Julie Ann Emery, Lesli Margherita, Lin-Manuel Miranda, John Roberts, Alison Rosen, Jesse Thorn, Noël Wells, and Anne Wheaton.

-Episodes
+The show had Lesli Margherita on as a guest to discuss Pit Bull awareness month.

+The show has done live episodes.

 Reception

 Splitsider's Elizabeth Stamp reviewed the first episode favorably stating "If you love comedy and cute dogs, there's finally a podcast to satisfy both your interests."
 The Forum of Fargo-Moorhead's Dr. Susan Mathison called Can I Pet Your Dog? "a burst of pure delight" and "too cute".
+Shaheena Uddin wrote in The Guardian that the show "boasts and impressive lineup of guests."
+In The A.V.
+Club, Brianna Wellen commented on an episode calling it "a heart-wrenching reminder of why we love our pets so much".